collier-jo/makersBnB/README.md

 * A ‘chat’ functionality once a space has been booked, allowing users whose space-booking request has been confirmed to chat with the user that owns that space
 * Basic payment implementation though Stripe.

 # MVP

 Owner can list one or more spaces. /
 Owner can add space with name, description and ppn. / Owner should be able to offer a range of dates where their space is available.

 Holiday maker can view spaces. /
 Holiday maker can click on individual space for more information. / Holiday maker can click on individual space to make enquiry

 # User Stories

 As a user, so I can sign up
 I would like a sign up page to store name, pwd, email

 As a user, so i can see all the listings,
 I would like to see a list of all spaces

 As a user, so I can post my space(s),
 I would like to submit my listing with a name, description, ppn and dates

 As a user, so I can see more information on the space, I would like to click on a specific listing

 As a user, so I can make an enquiry,
 I would like to email the space owner

+As a user, so I can see my account info,
+I want to be able to visit my profile page

+As a user, so I can view all my listings,
+I want to be able to see all profile page

+As a user, so I can make changes to my listings,
+I want to be able to edit my listings

+As a user, so I can make remove a listing,
+I want to be able to delete it from my profile page

 # Domain Model
 Object 	| Message
 Listing		| .initialize
 			Name
 			Description